UVA-DSI/Open-Data-Lab/education/Spark 19Sp DS 6003-001/README.md

 ## Outline
 * Jan 16: Setting up your spark environment and storing data
 * Jan 21: Understanding Data Frames (they are different from Python/R)
-* Jan 23: ML pipelining in Spark
+* Jan 23: ML pipelining in Spark and Exercise Description (Exercise released)
-* Jan 28: Visualization and Exercise Discussion (Exercise released)
+* Jan 28: Visualization and Exercise Discussion
 * Jan 30: Workshop Day - short presentations and group work (Exercise due)